 Continued violations of the policy beyond the fifth level are dealt with on an individual basis as is the case of chronic discipline.
 When warranted, students may also be referred to the Student Assistance Program.

-NOTE: Questions regarding the Attendance Policy should be addressed to the guidance counselor.
+NOTE: Questions regarding the Attendance Policy should be addressed to an administrator.